Turk & Taylor Project: Opportunities for Artists

 CounterPulse has identified a unique opportunity to hire artists to mitigate some of the issues associated with the two-year construction project.
 Leveraging the unique partnership from Group i, CounterPulse will allocate funds from San Francisco’s Office of Workforce Development and Group i directly to artists to design public art interventions that will provide respite, beautify, and illuminate the unit-block of Turk Street during the entirety of the construction.

-The Turk & Taylor Project artistic activation is comprised of four component opportunities:
+The Turk & Taylor Project artistic activation is comprised these core components:

-- + A 32-foot central mural by a Bay Area-based muralist on the plywood construction barricades.
+- + A ~100-foot central mural by a Bay Area-based muralist on the plywood construction barricades.

-- + Two additional, adjacent murals from Tenderloin-based organizations, also on the plywood construction barricades.
+- + Additional, adjacent murals from Tenderloin-based organizations, also on the plywood construction barricades.
 At least one of the murals will be from an organization that serves youth.

 - + An LED light activation that covers the entire span of the plywood construction barricades.